Scoob! poster

 The inciting incident occurs at 10 minutes when At a bowling alley investor meeting with Simon Cowell, Fred, Daphne, and Velma are offered a spot in a new mystery-solving business, but Shaggy and Scooby are excluded as "not talented enough."
 The gang is torn apart..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This reveals the protagonist's commitment to Shaggy and Scooby actively choose to join Blue Falcon's mission to stop Dick Dastardly, hoping to prove they're heroes without the rest of Mystery Inc. This is their decision to enter the "superhero world."., moving from reaction to action.
+This illustrates the protagonist's commitment to Shaggy and Scooby actively choose to join Blue Falcon's mission to stop Dick Dastardly, hoping to prove they're heroes without the rest of Mystery Inc. This is their decision to enter the "superhero world."., moving from reaction to action.

 The Collapse moment at 67 minutes (72% through) represents the emotional nadir.
 Here, The Underworld opens and Scooby is pulled inside along with Dastardly.
 Shaggy believes he's lost Scooby forever - a metaphorical death of their friendship and literal potential death for Scooby.
-All seems lost., reveals the protagonist at their lowest point.
+All seems lost., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 73 minutes initiates the final act resolution at 79% of the runtime.
 Shaggy realizes the solution: he doesn't need to be a traditional hero - his loyalty and love for Scooby ARE his heroic qualities.
 The gang fully reunites with renewed appreciation for each member's unique value.
 They dive into the Underworld together., demonstrating the transformation achieved throughout the journey.